paperlands/paperlands.github.io/_notes/rft.md

 - through [playing and programming simple graphics on the computer]

+Possible structures 4:
+I wish for students to become [values you wish to impart].

 ## 1. Applicable RFT tag (optional)
 Input which RFT is this applicable to.